humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-The second type of suspension ornamentation is when the suspended note skips a third down before resolving up by step to the note that would be the standard resolution of the suspension, as shown above.
+The second type of suspension ornamentation is when the suspended note skips a third down before resolving up by step to the note that would be the standard resolution of the suspension.
+This is labeled with an `o`, as shown above.

 ###  Fake Suspensions (F, f) ###